cpumichael/now/README.md

 # now
 Simple 3 month calendar utility

 A ripoff/reimplentation of a Perl utility by Tom Christiansen.
+Tom's impementation called the commandline cal program and then did the reverse video on today.
+This implementation in Python uses the standard library calendar module instead of calling an external binary.
+This utility works with Python 2 and 3.

 Prints a 3 month calendar with the current month centered and the current day in reverse video.